Nephrology and Hepatology

 Assistant Professor Alcover is an epidemiologist and biostatistician, specifically focusing his research on long-term health outcomes, injury, substance use, and mental health.
 Prior to arriving at USUHS in 2020, he was a post-doctoral research associate in substance use research at Washington State University in Spokane.

 Colonel Watson focuses on ICR.
-She is currently the Program Director of the NCC Nephrology Fellowship at Walter Reed National Military Medical Center.
+She is currently the Director of the Introduction to Clinical Reasoning Module at USU.

-For more of their work see our publications page.
+For more of their work, please see our publications page

 Blood Filter Clinical Trial Information: